nekonote-framework/nekonote-framework.github.com/pages/document/1.0.0-beta/business-logic.md

 The above example redirects the request to `/path/to/some/page` in the same URI scheme and FQDN.

-# Predefined Properties in Handlers
+# Predefined Properties In Handlers

 The following properties are predefined in Handler classes.
 You may use them when you need it.